 Serious and violent crime is low in our area but residents are right to be concerned about anti-social behaviour and cyber-crime, which often targets elderly and vulnerable people in our communities.

 With the nature of crime is changing, we need to change the way we tackle crime.
 So, whilst we still need police officers on patrol and able to react to emergencies, we also need trained officers dealing with online crime and intelligence to beat serious organised crime.

-Unemployment in Elmet & Rothwell has reduced 60% since 2010.
+Unemployment in Elmet & Rothwell has reduced by over 50% since 2010.